4 Daily Struggles Of The Working Mother

 By the time we are all sat in the car ready to go I’m already stressed to the max and I haven’t even gotten anywhere yet!
 It’s going to be a long day.

-The Daily Struggles Of A Working Mum – Being At Work
+Daily Struggles Of The Working Mother – 2.
+Being At Work

 Now I’m at work at 8.30am I can start my days work In Work Mode.
 I always find it funny switching from Mum Mode to Work Mode.
 I feel like I’m two different people living two different lives.